-Nagasaki court recognizes some plaintiffs as A-Bomb victims
+Nagasaki court recognizes some plaintiffs as A-bomb victims

 Over the same issue, two groups of plaintiffs filed lawsuits with the Nagasaki court in 2007 and 2011, respectively, but the Supreme Court finalized rulings against the plaintiffs in both cases.

-The latest lawsuit was filed by some of the plaintiffs in the previous lawsuits, who claimed that the dismissal of their applications for atomic bomb survivor's certificates was unjust.
+The latest lawsuit was filed by some of the plaintiffs in the previous lawsuits, who claimed that the dismissal of their applications for atomic bomb survivor's certificates, which were submitted again after the Supreme Court decision, was unjust.

+The state-designated area for recognizing hibakusha is based on the boundaries of administrative regions at the time, making it long and narrow.
+Based on demands from residents and local governments outside the area, the central government began a program in 2002 to support those who experienced the atomic bombing within a 12-kilometer radius of the hypocenter but outside the designated area.

+Still, the central government maintained its position of not recognizing direct health damage from radiation outside the area, and limited the scope of medical fee coverage under the support program to mental illness and some other diseases.
+It also refused to provide a hibakusha allowance, currently set at ¥36,900 per month.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.